sixsecv/snake-game-python/README.md

 ## 🎯 Project Objectivey**
 - Data structures (Lists, Tuples).
-This repository documents my journey migrating from music to the **Cybersecurit
 - Game loop and flow control ('while', 'break').
 - State manipulation and collision.
 - Automation and interaction via terminal ('curses').